bautrukevich/semplate/README.md

 t('Hello, {{ WHO }}!', { who: 'JavaScript' });
 // "Hello, JavaScript!"

-// Variable can have @ to avoid conflict with another template engines (as an example, Blade), t('Hello, {{ @who }}!', { who: 'JavaScript' });
+// Variable can have @ to avoid conflict with another template engines (as an example, Blade).
+// More prefer to use function like this: t('Hello, {{ @who }}!', { who: 'JavaScript' });
 // "Hello, JavaScript!"

+// You can pass other optional arguments: remove (default: true) and debug (true) t('Hello, {{ @who }}!', { what: 'JavaScript' }, true, false);
+// "Hello, !"
 ```